A Guide to ISO 13485

-Standards like ISO 13485 are created to ensure that medical devices in different places demonstrate the same reliability and quality.
+International medical device standards like ISO 13485 are created to ensure that medical devices in different places demonstrate the same reliability and quality.
 If you’re considering exporting products, ISO 13485 certification can lend an advantage.
-Not only is it the first step to regulatory approval in major markets like the European Union and Canada, but it also demonstrates the quality of the product to potential buyers.
+It is the first step to regulatory approval in major markets like the EU and Canada, and it also demonstrates the quality of the product to potential buyers.

 4. Help Personnel Access Relevant Information

 The documentation requirements in this standard are designed to ensure that all members of a development team have access to the information they need, when they need it.
 Having access to the right information can reduce the time and expense associated with product development.

 We also hear from clients that documenting the processes associated with their medical device helps the business develop a consolidated knowledge base.
 This knowledge can help to identify problems, improve the product and streamline the manufacturing process.
 It also makes the process of on-boarding new employees easier.